 k.
 Letters of Cooperation or Support

 If the cooperation of courts, organizations, agencies, or individuals other than the applicant is required to conduct the project, the applicant should attach written assurances of cooperation and availability to the application, or send them under separate cover.
-To ensure sufficient time to bring them to the Board's attention, letters of support sent under separate cover should be received two weeks in advance of the Board meeting, which can be seen on the Web-site.

 4. Budget Narrative

 The budget narrative should cover the costs of all components of the project and clearly identify costs attributable to the project evaluation.
-Under OMB grant guidelines incorporated by reference in this Guideline, grant funds may not be used to purchase alcoholic beverages.
+Under OMB grant guidelines incorporated by reference in this Grant Guideline, grant funds may not be used to purchase alcoholic beverages.

 a.
 Justification of Personnel Compensation